A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

 While the measures can also indirectly represent structural trends in a network, homophily studies the propensity for people to connect with those who share their qualities or traits and does not directly capture the structural organization of these groups.
 This is why it is often combined with community detection.
+Homophily measures highlight user preferences and shared characteristics, directly linking echo chambers to ideological or demographic alignment \cite{Boutyline.2017, Interian}.
+Homophily measures, particularly ideological homophily (e.g., \cite{Boutyline.2017, Enjolras.2022}) and demographic homophily (e.g., \cite{srba2023}), are crucial for analyzing echo chambers with CSS research.
 The strong association of homophily and polarization measures used in the corpus, especially in connection to conceptualizations of echo chambers as homophily demonstrates the importance and advantages of using homophily measures in CSS echo chamber research.